m2lines/gz21_ocean_momentum/README.md

     pip install -e

+To avoid any conflicts with local packages, we recommend using a virtual environment.
+In the root directory:

+    virtualenv venv
+    source venv/bin/activate

+See [virtualenv docs](https://virtualenv.pypa.io/en/latest/) for more details.

 *(An alternate `pyproject.toml` file is provided for building with Poetry.
 To use, rename `pyproject-poetry.toml` to `pyproject.toml` (clobbering the existing file) and use Poetry as normal.
 Note that the Poetry build is not actively